shendurelab/single-cell-ko-screens/README.md

 Many of the scripts (although not scripts that simply generate figures, etc.) have `--help` enabled to document arguments.

 ## Citation
-As mentioned above, if you use reagents such as the CROP-seq vector for use with CRISPRi, software tools provided here, or the improved protocols from our paper, please cite:
+As mentioned above, if you use reagents such as the CROP-seq vector for use with CRISPRi or software tools provided here, please cite:
 ```
-TODO
+coming soon
 ```

-If you use reagents from the Datlinger lab, please cite:
+If you use reagents from the Bock lab, please cite:
 ```
 Paul Datlinger, André F Rendeiro*, Christian Schmidl*, Thomas Krausgruber, Peter Traxler, Johanna Klughammer, Linda C Schuster, Amelie Kuchler, Donat Alpar, Christoph Bock (2016).
 Pooled CRISPR screening with single-cell transcriptome readout.
 Nature Methods.
 DOI: 10.1038/nmeth.4177.
 ```